SQL-GATE/sqlgate-docs/docs/0210-functions-of-create.md

 ## Collection Type

 This section explains how to create alterable tile or implicated tables.
-To create a collection type, the user is required of ’CREATE TYPE’ or ‘CREATE ANY TYPE’ privilege.
+To create a collection type, the user is required of CREATE TYPE or CREATE ANY TYPE privilege.

 1. Connect to database.
 2. On the main menu bar, go to **Create**>**Collection Type**.